deanmao/xtend/README.md

 maps.yourdomain.com.
 It works by rewriting all urls to originate from yourdomain.com, and all requests to maps.google.com would route through yourdomain.com.

+This module is not yet ready for public release (so you can't npm install it yet).
+But you are more than welcome to give it a run if you can figure out how to install it.

 ### Basics:

 First, forward your local ports 80 & 443 to 3000 and 3443 respectively